 After curing onions, they should be stored in a cool, dry and dark place.

-Properly stored, they will keep well into winter.
+Properly stored, most varieties keep well into winter.

 Recipes: May we suggest:

 How to Harvest and Cure Garlic- it's basically

 Buy Onion Seeds and Garden Seeds - 500 varieties.